wireservice/csvkit/docs/scripts/csvformat.rst

                            none.
      -B, --out-no-doublequote
-                           Whether or not double quotes are doubled in the output CSV file.
+                           Whether or not double quotes are doubled in the output file.
      -P OUT_ESCAPECHAR, --out-escapechar OUT_ESCAPECHAR
-                           Character used to escape the delimiter in the output CSV file if --quoting 3 ("Quote None") is specified and to escape the QUOTECHAR if --out-no-doublequote is specified.
+                           Character used to escape the delimiter in the output file if --quoting 3 ("Quote None") is specified and to escape the QUOTECHAR if --out-no-doublequote is
+                           specified.
      -M OUT_LINETERMINATOR, --out-lineterminator OUT_LINETERMINATOR
                            Character used to terminate lines in the output file.